sforstephan/ssc24/readme.md

 # Datasets

 The repository includes several datasets used in the project.
-These datasets are stored in the `datasets` folder.
+These datasets are stored in the [datasets](datasets) folder.
 Here is a brief description of each dataset:

 - **data_main_analysis.csv**: This dataset contains the primary data used for the main paper analysis.

 - **data_variance_stability.csv**: This dataset contains data used for the analysis of variance stability to determine the required number of simulation runs.

 - **data_sensitivity.csv**: This dataset contains data used for a variance-based sensitivity analysis.

+Please note that the uploaded datasets are compressed (in zip-format).

 # Sensitivity analysis